 My name is Victor Adame (pronounced "Uh-Dah-May" -- don't worry, everyone asks).
-I am a second-generation Mexican-American actor originally from Riverside, California.
+I am a second-generation Chicano actor originally from Riverside, California.

-For the past six years, I've been building my craft at institutes such as: UC Irvine, The Lee Strasberg Theatre & Film Institute, The Groundlings Theatre & School, and The Actor's Studio of Orange County.
-I have also interned at companies such as The Black List and the Academy of Motion Picture Arts and Sciences.
-Now, you can find me starring in Octavio Pisano's El Campo which is set to hit the film festival circuit in 2023.
+For the past six years, I've been building my craft at institutes such as: Chapman University's Dodge College of Film and Media Arts, UC Irvine, The Lee Strasberg Theatre & Film Institute, The Groundlings Theatre & School, and The Actor's Studio of Orange County.
+Acting aside, I've also worked with companies such as Sundance, The Black List, the Newport Beach Film Festival, and was part of the Academy of Motion Picture Arts and Sciences' 2022 Gold Rising Program.
+Now, you can find me in Octavio Pisano's El Campo which has begun to hit the film festival circuit in 2023.

 A bit about me: Family plays a huge part in my life.
-Coming from a large and close-knit Mexican family, I learned how to stand out in a group of many people at a young age (I say that this is how I developed my jarring sarcasm and wit).
-My culture and upbringing certainly reflects who I am as an artist -- my parents who grew up in the 90s very-much-so shaped me.
-In fact, you can go as far as throwing TuPac, No Doubt, and Maná into a mixer and that's me.
-When I'm not acting, I enjoy coffee, cologne, and cats (not in any particular order).
-I also enjoy playing the piano and collecting vinyl records.
-My favorite record that I own is Rumours by Fleetwood Mac.
+Coming from a large, close-knit, and rambunctious Mexican family, I developed my dry humor and sarcasm at a young age.
+My culture and upbringing truly reflects who I am as an artist -- my parents who grew up in the 90s very-much-so shaped me.
+In fact, you can go as far as throwing TuPac, No Doubt, and Maná into a mixer and you'd get a mess, but that mess would be me!

 I am signed to The Library Agency in Los Angeles, California.

-For more on my previous work, view my résumé below or view my reel HERE.
+For more on my previous work, view my résumé below.

 "At a Narco Camp in the middle of the desert, we witness the evolution of a boy, trained and turned into a Sicario.
 Inspired by true events, this coming-of-age nightmare shows that even in the darkest of evils, there was once innocence."

 Written and directed by

 Saray D. Guidetti